Haypierre/upgraded-happiness/README.md

 and you consider to approximate it with a Poisson distribution ; how smart.
 You have then to program a software to attest this, by :
-• compute the binomial coefficient n given k and n (emphasizng the coputation speed and stack optimization),
+• compute the binomial coefficient n given k and n (emphasizing the computation speed and stack optimization),
 • compare binomial and Poisson distributions given the average duration of calls, printing – the probabilities to get n simultaneous calls (for n increasing from 0 to 50), – the probability of overload,